Please select your country of residence or delivery country.

 The provider of this marketing tool is dotdigital EMEA Limited (company number: 03762341) whose registered office is at No. 1 London Bridge, London, SE1 9BG.

-You may contact dotdigital direct with any queries about how it collects, stores and processes your data by emailing: [email protected] or by writing to the Data Protection Officer, dotdigital EMEA Limited, No.1 London Bridge, London, SE1 9BG.
+You may contact dotdigital directly with any queries about how it collects, stores, and processes your data by emailing: [email protected] or by writing to the Data Protection Officer, dotdigital EMEA Limited, No.1 London Bridge, London, SE1 9BG.

 We have a legitimate interest in using your personal data for marketing purposes based on Art.
 6(1)(f) UK GDPR.
 This means we do not usually need your consent to send you marketing information.
 However, where consent is needed, we will ask for this separately and clearly.